 99% Invisible is a podcast covering all types of design-related topics.
 If you want logo inspiration, we recommend this episode with Tom Geismar, the graphic designer behind famous logos from Chase National Bank, Xerox, National Geographic, and more.

-BrandColors isn’t a traditional logo inspiration resource, but it’s super valuable nonetheless.
+BrandColors isn’t a traditional logo design resource, but it’s super valuable nonetheless.
 Browse or search the brand colors big companies use and click on a color to copy the HEX code.
-(Tip: You can copy HEX codes into Looka’s editor when working on a logo design.)
+(Tip: You can copy HEX codes into Looka’s editor when working on a logo.)

 22. Adobe Color CC